akiomiyao/ped/README.md

   Quality score in vcf file is fixed to 1000.
   Because our system does not use aligner program, *e.g.* bwa, output of quality score is difficult.
   Please check quarity of polymorphism with depth (DP) in vcf file.
+- The *k*-mer method is able to detect polymorphisms by direct comparison between two short read data.
+  If you want to SNP detection between target and control without reference data,
+  run script without reference specification.
+  For example,
+  % kmer.pl ERR3063487 ERR3063486
+  or
+  % perl qsub_kmer.pl ERR3063487 ERR3063486
+  ERR3063487.kmer is list of polymorphic edge.
+  SNPs tagged with first 19-mer will be used for genetic analysis,
+  such as segregation analysis.
+  The 19-mer can be used for identifire (name) for analysis.

 ## Examples of result
 A part of SNP list of bidirectional method is